JNOSQL/jnosql-book/en/part4/chapter4_2_3.md

 #### `KeyValueTemplate`

-The `KeyValuTemplate` is the column repository to synchronous tasks.
+The `KeyValuTemplate` is the column template to synchronous tasks.
 It has three components:

 The KeyValuTemplate is responsible for persistency of an entity in a key-value database.
 It is composed basically for three components.